Last updated: ET

-Violent crime is low.
-However, mugging and pickpocketing do occur.
+Street crime, such as mugging and pickpocketing, occurs.
 Acts of banditry occur in remote areas.
 Remain vigilant and ensure that your personal belongings, passports, and other travel documents are secure.
 Do not travel alone and avoid showing signs of affluence.

 Demonstrations occur and have the potential to suddenly turn violent.
 They can lead to significant disruptions to traffic and public transportation.
 Avoid all demonstrations and large gatherings, follow the advice of local authorities and monitor local media.

-Exercise caution on intercity roads, as driving standards are poor.
-Rural roads are often in disrepair and not lit.
+Driving standards are poor.
+Rural roads are often in disrepair and unlit.
 Animals frequently wander onto the road.
-Random traffic police checks are routine.
+Random traffic police checks and roadblocks are common.

 Do not travel or use public transportation after dark.